-Facilitated by Jerry and Jenny Kovaly.
-For more information contact, please Janette Arterburn in the Pastoral Care office at 713.957.6762.
+For more information, please contact Janette Arterburn in the Pastoral Care office at 713.957.6762.

 One of the unique ways Pastoral Care ministers to grieving families is by sharing a set of 4 books, called Journeying through Grief, during the first year of their loss, which speaks to and minsters to them in their journey.

 Each books focuses on what the person is likely experiencing at that point in grief— offering understanding, empathy, compassion, and hope.

 Author Kenneth C. Haugk writes in warm, caring style, with short, easy–to–read chapters.
 He walks alongside the reader through the grief journey, sharing helpful insights about grief, biblical truths, and stories that provide comfort and reassurance.

 Whatever your situation or setting, Journeying through Grief provides a simple, effective way to reach out to a grieving person again and again during that difficult first year.

 These books are available to anyone who requests them.
 Memebers or non–memebers will benefit from these special books.
 Make requests to the Pastoral Care office.